okta/workflows-templates/workflows/generate_unique_emails/readme.md

 4. Enable other subflows.
 5. Establish the connections to the target apps inside the main workflow you choose, O365,GoogleApps and Okta.
 6. Create a String array attribute in Okta called proxyAddresses.
-7. Based on which ever flow you select from above 4, Open the email-Generation flow and in the end add the ProxyAddresses attribute to the update card and map it as per screenshot below
+7. Based on which ever flow you select from above in step 4, open the email-Generation flow and in the end add the ProxyAddresses attribute to the update card and map it as per screenshot below

 ![image](https://user-images.githubusercontent.com/14205843/91586593-74fe7780-e90a-11ea-99c0-77e2c9449cac.png)